 Savi’s free-spirited and capricious baby sister, Josslyn, couldn’t be more different, living single, serial dating and partying, and regularly leaning on her big sister.
 A real estate agent, Josslyn has no interest in a committed, long-term relationship.

 Their common best friend, April, is a recent widow and mother of a ten-year-old daughter.
 In the effort to rebuild her life and move forward, April opens a shop for home decorating.
-After she receives her late husband’s lucrative life insurance check, she begins getting prank phone calls and tells her closest girlfriends that she’s convinced her husband is still alive.
+After she receives her late husband’s lucrative life insurance check, which may have been provided by his company after they had compared policies (go here for more information) she begins getting prank phone calls and tells her closest girlfriends that she’s convinced her husband is still alive.

 Karen is a therapist with her own thriving practice, reconnecting with the girls after her involvement in a complicated relationship with a wealthy, married patient goes too far; she was having an affair with a terminally ill client to whom she had prescribed morphine.
 After his death, the man’s distraught son, Sam, confides in a guilt-ridden Karen, unaware of her role in his father’s life.
 The grieving widow, Elizabeth Grey (recurring guest star Penelope Ann Miller [“The Artist”), has no idea her late husband had a romance with another woman.

 These four friends find support and guidance with each other as they brave their turbulent journeys and life’s storms of excitement, secrecy and betrayal, all the while bound by the complex relationships they’ve created.